nkeyes/drill_sergeant/README.md

 describe MyClass do
   let(:some_instance_var) { FactoryGirl.create(:my_class) }

-  it 'shoiuld return the expected output' do
+  it 'should return the expected output' do
     some_instance_var.method_1('foo', 'bar').should == 'baz'
     some_instance_var.method_1('foo', 'baz').should == 'bar'
     some_instance_var.method_1('bar', 'baz').should == 'foo'